Cloud Computing

 • The archiving of data that is most likely not to be used again, but needs to kept e.g. due to legal requirements.

-• The use of functionality such as Machine Learning services.
+• The use of functionality such as Machine Learning services, and services that need to scalable, with high availability, and possibly accessible world-wide.

 What can Hai Performance do for you?